Analytics206/arxiv_pipeline/README.md

 cs.NA, stat, stat.ML, math.PR, q-bio.NC, physics.data-an

 ---
-For more details, see the `docs/` directory.
+For more details about project and status, see the `docs/` directory.